 That has literally never, EVER happened in my entire life.

-In Kindergarten, one regular outfit was toughskins (handed down from my brothers) and a teal velvet shirt.
+In Kindergarten, one regular outfit was toughskins (handed down from my brothers) and an old teal velvet shirt.
 I had some homemade lederhosen, too, which I opted one day to wear over my (also handed down) Shelly Explorers t-shirt.
 I couldn’t figure out why my teacher kept trying to take my straps down.
 When I walked home and told my mom, she looked at me and gasped.
 Apparently they made my shirt say HELL EXPLORERS.
 I only wore that outfit once.

 And I still remember the day I started to wear adult-sized hand-me downs.
-I had headed to school in a “new” pair of denim culottes.
+I had gone to school in a “new” pair of denim culottes.
 Fifth grade meanies Meg and Rebeckah (who had made fun of me ever since I got granny glasses) looked me up and down, turned to each other, and howled with laughter.

 By the time I was 12, I was tired of being made fun of.
 I worked a paper route and a babysitting gig.
 I was done with hand-me downs and secondhands.
 So I’d buy “cool” clothes — at a place one step up from the dollar store.
 Who would have thought I’d still get teased with with bright purple shorts, a loud matchy shirt, and a floofy pink bowy in my hair?